elecdot/read-linux-mm/README.md

 ## Documentation & Collaboration

-Before creating notes or diagrams, please read [DOCUMENTING.md](./DOCUMENTING.md).
-It explains the project's documentation conventions to ensure consistency.
+Before creating notes or diagrams, please read [DOCUMENTING.md](./DOCUMENTING.md) and [COLLABORATION.md](./COLLABORATION.md).
+These documents explain the project's documentation conventions and a beginner-friendly workflow, respectively, to ensure consistency.

 ## Resources